Aslan Bzhania: Early life

-Bzhania was born on 6 April 1963 in the village of Tamysh, Ochamchira District.
+Bzhania was born on 6 April 1964 in the village of Tamishi, Ochamchira District.
 In 1985, he graduated from the Moscow Automobile and Road Construction University.

 Early career

 Between 1991 and 1993, Bzhania worked for the State Security Service of Abkhazia.
 In 1994, he became a businessman in Moscow.
 In 1998, he graduated from the Academy of National Economy under the President of the Russian Federation.
-Between 1 January 2009 and 24 February 2010, Bzhania served as advisor to the Abkhazian Embassy in Moscow.
+Between 1 January and 23 February 2009, Bzhania served as advisor to the Abkhazian Embassy in Moscow.

-State Security Service Head (2010–2014)
+State Security Service Head (2009–2014)

-On 23 February 2010, following the re-election of Abkhazian President Sergei Bagapsh, he appointed Bzhania has head of the State Security Service, replacing Iuri Ashuba.
+On 23 February 2009, following the re-election of Abkhazian President Sergei Bagapsh, he appointed Bzhania has head of the State Security Service, replacing Iuri Ashuba.
 Following Bagapsh's death in 2011, Bzhania was re-appointed by his successor Alexander Ankvab.

-2014 Revolution and presidential election
+2014 revolution and presidential election

 In 2014, after the May revolution against Ankvab, Bzhania became the candidate of the outgoing government in the subsequent Presidential election, running with Astan Agrba as vice presidential candidate.
 The pair was nominated by an initiative group on 2 July and received the support of the political party Amtsakhara, former Vice President Mikhail Logua and part of the campaign staff of nominee Beslan Eshba, who had been barred from running.

 On 21 July, a group of citizens petitioned the Supreme Court to declare Bzhania's registration invalid, as it claimed he had not satisfied the five-year residency requirement, having lived in Moscow until February 2010.
 The case was dismissed because the statute of limitations had expired.

 Bzhania lost the election in the first round to opposition leader Raul Khajimba, coming in second place with 35.88% of the votes.